tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 <img src="/images/smart-sinusoids/signal002.png" />

-As you can see, generating sinusoids in these basic ways isn't so hard at all.
+As you can see, generating sinusoids with these basic methods isn't hard at all.
 But you __have to think__ about the method, the formulas and the units.
-This could be very time consuming if you have to think about it every time you want to generate a signal..
+This could be a bit time consuming if you have to think about it every time you want to generate a signal..

 ## Signal generation use cases

 In the previous section we discussed the two most basic ways for generating a sinusoid signal.
-In this section we will go through all the possible signal generation methods.
+In this section we will go through all the possible signal generation use cases.

 | Variable name      | Possible parameters   |
 |:------------------:|:----------------------|